Swimming Holes in Georgia

 Frequently Asked Questions

-What types of swimming spots does GA have?
+What types of swimming spots does Georgia have?

-Where are the best areas to find swimming holes in GA?
+Where are the best areas to find swimming holes in Georgia?

-Swimming destinations in GA are clustered around CHATTANOOGA (TN), CALHOUN, LAFAYETTE, ALBANY.
+Swimming destinations in Georgia are clustered around Chattanooga (TN), Calhoun, Lafayette, Albany.
 18 of the listed sites are officially sanctioned swimming areas, typically in state or national parks with better access and signage.
 2 are informal or unofficial access points — these require more research before visiting.

-When is the best time to visit swimming holes in GA?
+When is the best time to visit swimming holes in Georgia?

-Are swimming holes in GA safe for families and children?
+Are swimming holes in Georgia safe for families and children?

-Do I need a permit or reservation to swim in GA?
+Do I need a permit or reservation to swim in Georgia?